Prompt Recovery for Image Generation Models: A Comparative Study of Discrete Optimizers: Empirical Results

 Lastly, we compare the similarity in the text of the found prompts to the ground truth prompts. \Cref{fig:quant:text2text} shows the cosine similarity between the text embeddings\footnote{Embeddings were computed using \textbf{sentence-transformers/all-MiniLM-L6-v2} to be in line with \citep{kaggle-image-to-prompts}} of the found prompts and the ground truth prompts.

-Just as in the above cases, we find that the BLIP-2 captioner finds prompts more similar to the ground truth than all other metrics, with AutoDAN with a language prior and PEZ as close seconds.
+Just as in the image-to-image case, we find that using responses from PRISM as the inverted prompt outperforms all of our comparisons, with a cosine similarity of $0.440$ to the original prompt; the BLIP-2 captioner comes in second with a cosine similarity of $0.397$ to the original prompt.
+AutoDAN with a language prior and PEZ follow behind with respective similarities of $0.355$ and $0.346$ averaged across all lengths.
 GCG, Random Search, and AutoDAN without a language prior remain clustered together in terms of their performance.
 Moreover, when looking at their convergence rate, we see the same story as above.
 GCG and Random Search very quickly ascend, and while PEZ ascends more slowly it eventually exceeds GCG and Random Search in their performance within the first $100$ optimizations steps of its allowed $3000$ steps.

 \paragraph{Hyperparameter Choice}

 Each optimizer has various hyperparameters that can be adjusted.
 Intuitively, it may seem that the number of free tokens (tokens that can be optimized) is a particularly relevant parameter.
 However, this is not always the case.
 In line with the findings by \citet{wen2023hard}, PEZ's performance remains fairly independent of the number of free tokens up to a certain point.
 Given that we allowed no fewer than 8 free tokens, there may be a performance drop-off if we further decrease the number of tokens.
 However, PEZ's performance across all metrics does not appear to be significantly dependent on its free tokens.
 For context, the BLIP-2 captioner, which does not have a fixed length, can serve as a benchmark for reasonable prompt length.
 Its captions average 10.6 tokens using CLIP's tokenizer, and 5.8 tokens after removing stop-words.
 Similarly, we see that neither GCG nor Random Search dependent on the number of free tokens.
 With no metric showing a statistically significant improvement for when adding more or fewer optimizable tokens.